Platform – Table of Contents

 • Community response services for crime victims.

-• Decriminalization of victimless crimes, including drug possession and substance abuse, and legalization of marijuana and hemp.
+• Decriminalization of victimless crimes, including drug possession and substance abuse, and regulated legalization of all drugs.

 • Repeal Michigan’s Driver Responsibility Law (Act 165 of 2003) which keeps poor Michigan residents in a continuous vicious cycle of exorbitant double-jeopardy fines and driver’s license suspensions